 A TAM plan must be updated in its entirety at least every 4 years, and it must cover a horizon period of at least 4 years.
-An initial TAM plan must be by October 1, 2018.
+An initial TAM plan must be completed no later than 2 years after the Final Rule effective date.